carlove60/WorkingInJapan/README.md

 3306 has to be available for the database to run.
 Ensure yours is free before you build the app

 ## About this web-app
-Layered in 3 projects.
+Layered in 6 projects.
 One for the API calls
+One for the backend
+One for the background services
 One for the contracts (DTOs)
-One for the backend with EntityFramework MySQL (basically two layers in one project)
+one for the database
+One for for tests

-Besides these projects there are also middleware classes and background services, these would be good to be placed in their own projects as well: WaitingList.BackgroundServices, WaitingList.Middleware and also WaitingList.Database
+Besides these projects there are also middleware classes that are used by the session, I decided to keep them in the API layer.
-But I kept it simplified since it is a simple project while still hoping to showcase know-of.

 Starting the app will ensure the database is empty and ready for an empty waiting list.
 Since we only have one, it is retrieved by name.